 So inside the schizophrenic Palestinian apparatus, we remain standing stretching ourselves out into two opposite directions that we eventually forgot about their differences.
 We in Jerusalem continue waiting for a solution to our question that Israel enjoys exterminating us systemically, and somehow, it is apparent that it became a habit; neither they nor we see the difference in the process.
 We enter cautiously or with full or lack of awareness to our final extermination hole.

 It is true that my sense of avenging Abu Mazen’s disappointments is quite unbalanced.
 But I confess that there is something inside me that misses this feeling of just having a normal way of living.

 A scene my imagination created in all this mess was that of a raped woman, whose choice is to voluntarily marry the rapist as a refugee from continuing to be ripped on the streets.

-A choice, I no longer believe it may continue to be a choice in the coming future, as many Palestinians secretly and publically are choosing to go and apply for the Israeli citizenship, and as the Palestinian authority willingly gave up on the city and the people gradually and maybe within agreements that are still unveiled.
+A choice, I no longer believe it may continue to be an opportunity in the coming future, as many Palestinians secretly and publically are choosing to go and apply for the Israeli citizenship, and as the Palestinian authority willingly gave up on the city and the people gradually and maybe within agreements that are still unveiled.

 A standing point for Jerusalemites to make a decision, to decide where they want to belong.
-To a state that oppress them, marginalize them, dehumanize them, but yet give them some benefits and a certain status, even under a second or third class category of a citizen.
-Or to a state that they dream of having, and yet almost fully realizing it will never see the light of becoming, but continue to pray on having one day, within an authority that we are not really sure what was the bargain that concern us.
+To a state that oppresses them, marginalize them, dehumanize them, but yet give them some benefits and an individual status, even under a second or third class category of a citizen.
+Or to a state that they dream of having, and yet almost entirely realizing it will never see the light of becoming, but continue to pray on having one day, within an authority that we are not really sure what was the bargain that concerns us.
 We found ourselves watching in both directions, becoming refugees not in other towns or countries but in our very own city and houses.
 Waiting for a solution that determines our destiny with a choice that may not be ours …